brandonrobertz/autoscrape-py/README.md

             sub-directories that contain the different types of pages found (i.e., search_pages, data_pages, screenshots).

+    EXAMPLES

+    ./scrape.py \
+        --loglevel DEBUG
+        --maxdepth 10 \
+        --form-match "first name" \
+        --input "i:0:firstname,i:1:lastname" \
+        --next-match "next page" \
+        --output-data-dir "firstname_lastname_scrape" \
+        [SITE_URL]

+    In the above example, the scraper will crawl until it finds a form that contains the text "first name".
+At that point, it will type "firstname" in the first text input box and "lastname" into the second input box, then submits the form.
+Then it will wait for the submission to be completed/loaded and will continue clicking on buttons/links containing "next page" until there are no more.
+All data found during the scrape will be saved to the ./firstname_lastname_scrape directory.

+### Fully Automated Scrapers

+More advanced scrapers are currently under active development.

+The experimental machine learning-based `autoscraper-ml` crawler-scraper can be ran with this set of options:

+    ./scrape.py autoscrape-ml \
+        --loglevel DEBUG \
+        --maxdepth 10 \
+        --html_embeddings ./training_data/embeddings/webcode.300d.txt \
+        --word_embeddings ./training_data/embeddings/glove.840B.300d.txt \
+        [BASEURL]

 ## Data & ML Models

 ![Web code embeddings](https://github.com/brandonrobertz/autoscrape-py/blob/master/images/code_embeddings.png)

+NOTE: This is extremely experimental and very much under active development.

 `autoscrape-ml` requires two separate embedding models: a HTML/JS character embeddings and plain word embeddings.
 (You can check `training_data/embeddings/` for more information about the specifics.)